CSIR-CMERI, Durgapur unveils indigenously developed Mechanical Ventilator using motorised bellow

 Pressurised Oxygen is pumped into the lungs and excess Carbon Dioxide is flushed out to boost the Oxygenation saturation of the human body under abnormal circumstances.

 This will help in massive substitution of Import Dollars by strengthening the Medical Care Manufacturing Landscape of the country.
-Since the individual parts of the Ventilator can be independently developed by different industries, mass-development of this Ventilator will help a broad spectrum of Industries.
+Since the individual parts of the Ventilator can be independently developed by different industries, mass-development of this Ventilator will help a broad spectrum of industries.

 The significantly reduced cost of the Ventilators will help the economically marginalised sections of the society the most as well as help further fortify the Government aided Healthcare schemes.
-This will also help in massively upgrading the tertiary health care infrastructure of the Nation."
+This will also help in massively upgrading the tertiary health care infrastructure of the Nation.

 Prof.(Dr.) Harish Hirani, Director, CSIR-CMERI, Durgapur, said, 'the indigenously developed Mechanical Ventilator using Mechanised Bellow is a Volume Controlled Ventilator.
 The Bellow Design, Controllers and embedded Electronics of the system have all been customised to ensure price efficacy as well as meeting the requirements of the relevant industries.